 Always use mild soap or non-phosphorus detergent to wash sublimation shirts.
 Use one that does not have harsh chemicals to prevent the ink from fading.
 Also, limit the quantity of soap.
-If using detergent more than required leaves marks on the fabric.
 A couple of tablespoons of detergent are sufficient.

 Detergents can break down dirt and grease, but too much can leave residue and make your design appear dull.
 Soak the shirt in cold soapy water for a few minutes, then wash it with gentle hands or use a soft-bristled brush.
 If you are using a washer, remember to take it out immediately after.

 Once your shirt is clean, rinse it with cold water and air dry it.
 Rinse it thoroughly to remove all the soap from the garment.
 Hang it outside with a wooden or plastic hanger.
 Make sure you hang it in a place with minimal sunlight exposure.
 We do not recommend using dryers.
 The heat and roughness of a dryer loosen the bond of fabric with sublimation ink.

 Turn the shirt inside out and iron it while it’s still slightly damp, but make sure it is not wet.
 Ironing the shirt helps set the design and protects colors from fading.
 Adjust the iron heat to medium to high for dark-colored shirts and low for light-colored fabric.